hannahgur/assignment3angular/README.md

 ## About The Project
 #### Login: sign in using username

-You cant access any pages without login first.
-There is no registration, but there is created a account when writing in your desired username
+You cant access any pages besides the login page without logging in first.
+There is no registration, but there is created an account when writing in your desired username

 #### Catalogue: Catching the pokemons